+- 1. Number of actually played games.

-- 1. Goal difference.
+- 2. Goal difference.

-- 2. Absolute number of goals achieved.
+- 3. Absolute number of goals achieved.

-- 3. Result of direct match-up.
+- 4. Result of direct match-up.

-- 4. Result of technical challenge between tied teams.
+- 5. Result of technical challenge between tied teams.

 Note: Depending on competition factors such as number of teams, number of fields and availability of the venue during the night, the organizing Committee may decide on how to organize the next preliminary rounds after the first round robin.